Skip to content

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced

 Look for the Start_TrackProgs value.
 Set it to 1 to enable or 0 to disable.
-This is a powerful system administration method for power users.
+This is a powerful way to manage settings, especially for those who like to dig deeper.

 Enterprise Configuration: Group Policy